stereokai/amok/man/amok.Runner.prototype.connect.3.md

 ## DESCRIPTION

-Runs through all current middleware stack with `amok.Runner.prototype.run`, connecting to the client specified by `port` and `host` after the middleware has run.
+Runs through all current middleware stack with `amok.Runner.prototype.run` before connecting to the client specified by `port` and `host`.

 The `callback` will be added on the `connect` event of the runner object.